otaria-o/bcbf2023-calendar/README.txt

-because I am passionated about books, especially picture books, I did a calendar, waiting for the Bologna Children's Book Fair, 6-9 March 2023, 60th edition, Bologna Italy: it is a 5 days calendar, 1-5 March, built with React and a lot of CSS and JavaScript;
+because I am passionate about books, especially picture books, I did a calendar, waiting for the Bologna Children's Book Fair, 6-9 March 2023, 60th edition, Bologna Italy: it is a 5 days calendar, 1-5 March, built with React and a lot of CSS and JavaScript;